 Approval of termination of the Sponsor*

-Removal of an officer except the Chair
+Removal of an officer except the Sponsor Chair

-* Following Sponsor approval, items c and d require notice to the IEEE-SA Standards Board.
+* Following Sponsor approval, items a, c, and d require notice to the IEEE-SA Standards Board.

+7.2 Sponsor Approvals

-7.2 Approval of moving a draft standard to Sponsor ballot
+7.2.1 Moving a Draft Standard to Sponsor ballot

+This clause shall not be modified.

+Moving a draft standard to Sponsor ballot requires approval of the Sponsor.
+Approval by the Sponsor shall be limited to conducting a procedural review.
+The Sponsor may delegate this approval authority to a subgroup.

+7.2.2 Change in Scope of a Standards Project

-This clause may be modified.
+This clause shall not be modified.

-Approval for moving a draft standard to Sponsor ballot, or approval of any substantive change in the scope of a standard proposed by a subgroup, shall be referred to the Sponsor for approval.
-The Sponsor may delegate approval authority and form a subgroup for this purpose.
-Approval to move a standard to Sponsor ballot from such a subgroup requires a majority vote.
-This vote shall be limited to procedural issues and PAR alignment only.
+Sponsor approval is required for any substantive change in the scope of a standard or project.
+The Sponsor may delegate this approval authority to a subgroup.
+Requested changes shall be reviewed to ensure that the standards project remains within the scope of the Sponsor and shall also be reviewed to determine if the standards project requires a modified PAR.

 7.3 Proxy Voting

 This clause shall not be modified if the Sponsor allows Proxy voting.
-(If the Sponsor does not allow Proxy voting, replace text below with the words “Not Applicable”).
+If the Sponsor does not allow Proxy voting, replace text below with the words “Not Applicable.”

-Not Applicable
+Not Applicable.

-7.4 Voting between meetings
+7.4 Voting Between Meetings

 This clause may be modified.